TADABWorkshop/Course_material/README.md

 # Course_material
-This repository contains all the course material of the workshop
+This repository contains all the course material of the workshop.